fernando-arraz/me/README.md

 Nowadays, I'm ongoing in a Ph.D. program in applied mathematics more known as MAP - PDMA, Portugal (https://map-pdma.up.pt/program/).

-The main goal is to compare a couple of techniques for dimensionality reduction for application in clustering analysis, specifically in conditions where we handle data with high dimensions (much more features than samples: $n >> p$) as gene expression for cancer recognition.

-# Meus trabalhos sobre Machine Learning (ML)
+# My work in Machine Learning (ML)

 ## Master's Thesis researches

 - [PCA_vs_t-SNE]: The main goal is to compare a couple of techniques for dimensionality reduction for application in clustering analysis, specifically in conditions where we handle data with high dimensions (much more features than samples: $n >> p$) as gene expression for cancer recognition.
+- ...